 A show, no matter what type, is no guarantee that you will make money.
 However, having a booth and/or display that your DREAM clients are drawn to will definitely increase your odds!
 Tracy and I were just at the NY NOW show (formerly the NY International Gift Fair) visiting two of our Mastermind students and another designer who is in our community.
 One of them was exhibiting for the first time and the other two are NY NOW veterans.
 Each of the designers had very different booths and it was interesting to see the ways that their set up, displays and product merchandising reflected their brand personality.

 I really love trade shows!
-I am fascinated by creative people and product.
-I am even more fascinated by how designers set up their booths.
-If the way a booth is setup doesn’t grab me, I may miss out on a really great product – I am not alone in this!
+I am fascinated by creative people and products, and even more sp by how designers set up their booths.
+If the way a booth is set up doesn’t grab me, I may miss out on a really great product – I am not alone in this!

 It’s really important to have a booth & display that pulls people in.

-At trade shows like NY NOW there are so many different products, it’s pretty amazing to see.
+At trade shows like NY NOW, there are so many different products, it’s pretty amazing to see.
 With so many jewelry designers competing for business it can be hard to stand out from the crowd.
 How can a jewelry designer create a booth that makes them stand out and will draw people in?
-Think creative, clean, warm, and a pleasant environment that buyers/shoppers can easily step into.
+Think creative, clean, warm, and pleasant – an environment that buyers/shoppers can easily step into.
 Your booth or space is like your very own retail store, your home for a few days.
-It’s just like you’re inviting guests into your “home.”
+It’s just like you’re inviting guests into your “home”.

 So how do you create this awesome space?